Circulation Policy

 Cards for adults

-Library cards will be issued to anyone 18 or older who can show adequate proof of identity and residency in the Decatur Public Library service area and who has no outstanding charges with other libraries.
+Library cards will be issued to anyone 18 or older who provides proof of identity and residence within the Decatur Public Library service area and who has no outstanding charges with other libraries in the system.

 Cards for children